kaisanjay/javascript/ConditionalsInJavaScript.md

 There's always more than 1 way to achieve the same result.
 We have shown 4 with the same example.
 Coding is fun!

-## Use Array.every & Array.some for All / Partial Criteria
+## 5.Use Array.every & Array.some for All / Partial Criteria

 This last tip is more about utilizing new (but not so new) Javascript Array function to reduce the lines of code.
 Look at the code below, we want to check if all fruits are in red color: